Venture Capital Catalyst Initiative

 In 2017, Canada saw a total of $3.5 billion of VC investment in Canadian start-ups, resulting in the eighth straight year of VC growth and the most VC invested in start-up companies since 2001.
 Canada is now ranked third for VC investment according to the Organisation for Economic Co-operation and Development (OECD).
 The Canadian Venture Capital and Private Equity Association (CVCA) attributes much of this growth to the Government of Canada's support for VC, including through the Venture Capital Action Plan (VCAP).

-Through VCCI, the Government is building a portfolio of large funds-of-funds and alternative models that strengthens and broadens the Canadian VC ecosystem, and increases the availability of late-stage VC over time.
-VCCI also includes a comprehensive focus on enhancing diversity and addressing gender balance among VC fund managers, investors, and portfolio companies.
+Using a transparent and competitive process, and informed by the recommendations of the VCCI Selection Committee that was used for Streams 1 and 2, the Government sought to build a portfolio of large funds-of-funds and alternative models that strengthens and broadens the Canadian VC ecosystem, and increases the availability of late-stage VC over time.

 - Hamilton Lane